 First, include a link with each of your updates.
 Make it a call-to-action.
 Your followers will see the link, and so will the people who follow the people who re-share your update.

-With this strategy, you get a link to your main content (which, in this case, was a blog post) and to another piece of content because you put in a link early in the post.
+With this strategy, you get a link to your main content and to another piece of content because you put in a link early in the post.

 In order for your content marketing strategy to succeed, you need to increase your promotion efforts.
 The methods outlined above are the same strategies used by the most successful content marketers in the world.
 Now it’s your turn to build a big audience.